AnastasiaKivachuk/CV/README.md

-This is my CV that is deploed on https://anastasiakivachuk.github.io/CV/
+This is my CV that is deployed on https://anastasiakivachuk.github.io/CV/